fulmicoton/fulmicoton.github.io/_posts/2015-09-05-levenshtein.markdown

 This will not necessarily make our automaton minimal, but it is already much less hairy.

-The new complexity for th enumber of state in our automaton is something like
+The new complexity for the number of states in our automaton is

     $$ O \left( D^2 N \right)$$